trimble-oss/sql-log-shipping-service/README.md

 The **MaxProcessingTimeMins** parameter is used to prevent a single database that has fallen behind from impacting other databases.
 If this is set to 60, the service will move on to the next database after 60 minutes of processing log restores for a single database.
 Processing will continue for that database in the next iteration.

 Once the service has looped through all the databases, it will start the next iteration after a delay (**DelayBetweenIterationsMs**)

-## Limitations

-* The service doesn't handle the initial restore of the full backup from the primary.
-dbatools could be used for this purpose.  e.g.

-`Copy-DbaDatabase -Source primarysql -Destination secondarysql -BackupRestore -UseLastBackup -NoRecovery -AllDatabases`

-If the database already exists, it will be skipped.
-* There is no configuration option to specify what databases to include/exclude.
-If the DB is in a restoring state with FULL or BULK LOGGED recovery it will be assumed to be part of the log shipping solution.